subtilhugo/hugo-subtil.github.io/_pages/about.md

   - /about.html
 ---

-I am Hugo Subtil, PhD student at CERNA in École des Mines Paris and CREST in École polytechnique under the supervision of Pr.
+I am a Postdoctoral Researcher in the Department of Political Science at the University of Zurich.
+I earned my PhD in Economic from CERNA in École des Mines Paris and CREST in École polytechnique under the supervision of Pr.
 Pierre Fleckinger (CERNA) and Pr.
-Alessandro Riboni (CREST).
-I am graduated in Economics from École polytechnique (Master in Economics).<br/>
+Alessandro Riboni (CREST).<br/>

 My research lies at the intersection of Political Economy, Political Science, and Computational Social Sciences, with a focus on European Studies.
 I am particularly interested in studying how to extract ideologies from large text corpora.<br/>